Skip to Content

 import UserController from '@/modules/user/UserController'; const response = await UserController.updateUser.fn({ params: { id: '69' }, body: { name: 'John Doe', age: 30, email: 'john.doe@example.com', }, query: { notify: 'email', }, disableClientValidation: true, // disables Zod validation meta: { hello: 'world' }, // available as root metadata }); console.log('Response:', response);

-This will invoke UserController.updateUser method just like a normal function, performing validation with Zod (or other library) before executing the handler and imitating the same signature as the RPC module function.
+This will invoke UserController.updateUser method just like a normal function, performing validation with Zod (or other library) before executing the handler.

 There are several core use cases for callable handlers: